cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 ## Recommendations

+- Students are strongly encouraged to begin research on the interested topic at least 6 months before the expected start of the study.
 - It is strongly recommended that students apply at least 3 months before the expected start of the study
 - It is strongly recommended that students apply for job postings that they have **experience**
   - You are not expected to be an expert, but you are expected to be experienced
   - If you do not have experience, you can prepare yourself in a few months and then apply
-  - For a vulnerability research studies (i.e., IoT hacking) you need to have experience hacking an IoT device
+  - For a vulnerability research study (i.e., IoT hacking) you need to have experience hacking an IoT device
+  - For an LLM security study (i.e., Hacking with LLM) you need to have experience data sanitization (reducing token counts), fine tuning, LangChain, LangGraph, LLM assistant APIs, etc.
 - Students should complete the preliminary work before the thesis work begins
   - **IMPORTANT:** The proposal must include the preliminary work, for example
   - For a vulnerability research studies (i.e., ethical hacking) you need to include a complete threat model or attacks that will be performed